lspestrip/Stripeline.jl/docs/src/prm.md

 4. `panang`, `tiltang`, `rollang`:

-    encode the camera orientation in the telescope reference frame:
-    - _pan_ is a rotation around the x-axis
-    - _tilt_ is a rotation around the y-axis
-    - _roll_ is a rotation around the z-axis
+    encode the camera orientation in the telescope reference frame: _pan_ is a rotation around the x-axis, _tilt_ is a rotation around the y-axis, _roll_ is a rotation around the z-axis.
+With this convention a roll rotates the image seen by the camera around its center, a small pan (or tilt) shifts the image along the camera X (or Y) axis.

 ```@raw html
 <figure>